 2.1.
 Silat

-Silat is a representation more than a word.
+Silat is a representation of more than a word.
 It is a collective term used for a class of indigenous martial arts from the Nusantara and its surrounding geocultural areas of Southeast Asia.
 Indonesia, Malaysia, Singapore, Southern Thailand, Southern Vietnam, and Southern Philippines are the places where Silat is traditionally developed.
 These are also indigenous homes to the Javanese and Malayo-Sumbawan people.

 Therefore, hundreds of schools (perguruan) and styles (aliran) are there which tend to focus either on weaponry, joint manipulation, strikes, or some combination.